Our practice

 We are specialists in horse veterinary medicine.

-We have three vets covering the whole of French-speaking Switzerland and neighbouring France for a full range of specialist services, such as lameness assessment, pre-purchase consultation, sports medicine, gastroscopy, shockwave therapy, x-rays and ultrasound scans.
+We have four vets covering the whole of French-speaking Switzerland and neighbouring France for a full range of specialist services, such as lameness assessment, pre-purchase consultation, sports medicine, gastroscopy, shockwave therapy, x-rays and ultrasound scans.

 Dr Cyrille Piccot-Crézollet - RéSoVet Équins